jnozzi/cocoadev.com/SiteContent/General/AppleTypeServicesForFonts.markdown

-[[AppleTypeServicesForFonts]] enables you to access and manage font data.
+General/AppleTypeServicesForFonts enables you to access and manage font data.